aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/CustomRuntimeFunction-FSharp/template/src/BlueprintBaseName.1/Readme.md

     dotnet lambda deploy-function
 ```

-## Arm64

-.NET 7 ARM requires a newer version of GLIBC than is available in the provided.al2 Lambda runtime. .NET 7 functions that are deployed using
-the Arm64 architecture will fail to start with a runtime error about the GLIBC version being below the required version for .NET 7.

 ## Improve Cold Start

 In the csproj file the PublishTrimmed and PublishReadyToRun properties have been enable to optimize the package bundle to improve cold start performance.